greyshirtguy/Pro7ChordEditorWin/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  Run "Winver" and report version of Windows you are using.

-**Additional context**
+** Log file & Additional context**
+Please attach the `Pro7ChordEditor.log` file that was created in the application folder.
 Add any other context about the problem here.
-Ideally, attach the .pro document you are tyring to edit!
+Ideally, attach the .pro document you are tyring to edit